-I love to go to our Asheboro Zoo about an hour and a half away.
-About once or twice a year I go with my best friend to see what’s new or what we may have missed on the last trip.
+I love to go to our Asheboro Zoo, in Asheboro, North Carolina.
+At least once a year I go with my friends to see what’s new or what we may have missed on the last trip.
 But I also enjoy the old favorite animals.
-The zoo covers 500 acres with five miles of pathways covering multiple terrains for 1600 animals and 52,000 plants.
-There is a lot to see here!!
+The zoo covers 500 acres with five miles of pathways covering multiple terrains for over 1600 animals and 52,000 plants.
+There is a lot to see there!!

-The other entrance has a similar set up of gifts shops, restaurants and bathrooms but the theme here is the North American lands.
+The other zoo entrance has a similar set up of gifts shops, restaurants and bathrooms but the theme here is the North American lands.
 On the way down the walkway into the park there is a huge lake with a bridge from which you can see lily pads, frogs, fish and other swampy vegetation.
-There are sloping walkways all over the place for wheelchairs, strollers and rented motorized scooters.
+There are sloping walkways throughout the zoo for wheelchairs, strollers and rented motorized scooters.

 Several of my favorite places to see were the actual swampland area complete with alligators…huge ones!!
-There is of course a safe elevated walkway above the toothy critters.
+There is of course a safe walkway fenced around securely above the toothy critters.
 The massive gators were lying so still for so long that the zoo put up a sign (See Photo)

-I love the aviary where thousands of exotic plants exist and dozens of exotic birds live.
+I love the aviary where so many beautiful exotic plants and dozens of exotic birds live.
 There are walkways through the vegetation where you may see birds eating, running, building a nest or flying over the trees.
 My favorite bird here is the Scarlet Ibis.
 There are so many things to see in the climate controlled humid area.
 There are orchids of different kinds, banana trees, and staghorn ferns and so much more.

 In between the two entrances are roaming fields for elk, elephants, bison, and more of the North American four legged wild life.
 There are felines too like ocelots, and smaller cat family members.
 There is also a central area for sitting down to eat, see 4 D shows for kids, a merry go round, and more.

-One of the niceties is transportation by vehicle pulled cars with open air seats that will take you from one large area to another when you need a break from all the walking.
+One of the many niceties is transportation by vehicle pulled cars with open air seats that will take you from one large area to another when you need a break from all the walking.
 There are several rest stops with bathrooms, food and drinks too.
 There are cooling misters that you can stand under on hot days to refresh yourself under.

 This zoo is growing and is quite a delightful, educational experience!
 I recommend going before it gets too hot.
 That’s when some animals stay in the shade to keep cool, but where you can’t see them as well.
 I can’t wait to see what will be there next time I go.